luluzhou1/Selfish-Mining-Simulator/README.md

 As a result, this is a simple upper bound for profit of selfish mining.

 ### 3.2 Construct the MDP Model for Selfish Mining

+#### Hypotheses of Model:

+1. There is only one attacker in the network.
+2. Communication of newly generated blocks is much faster than block creation, so no blocks are generated while others are being transmitted.
+3. Blocks are created in the network according to a Poisson process.
+4. Mining power of attacker: 𝛼, fraction of the whole network Block race winning rate: 𝛾

+#### Two decisions made by the attacker:
+1. Which block to extend at any time t.
+2. Which block to release at any time t.

+#### 5-tumple of MDP
+1. Action space: {Adopt, Override, Match, Wait}
+2. State space: {a, h, fork}
+a: length of private chain, h: length of public chain
+fork: {relevant, irrelevant, active}
+State of the form (a, h, relevant) means that the previous state was of the form (a, h − 1, ·); this implies that if a ≥ h, match is feasible.
+ Conversely, (a, h, irrelevant) denotes the case where the previous state was (a − 1, h, ·), rendering match now ineffective, as all honest nodes received already the h’th block.
+The third label, active, represents the case where the honest network is already split, due to a previous match action; this information affects the transition to the next state, as described below.
+We will refer to states as (a, h) or (a, h,·), in contexts where the fork label plays no effective role.
+3. Transtion and reward: